 Exceptional guests

-Guests expected at “D10S in the street” include the mayor of Naples Gaetano Manfredi, the sports councilor Emanuela Ferrante, the president of Calcio Napoli Aurelio De Laurentiis and the former president Corrado Ferlaino.
+Guests expected at "D10S in the Street" include Naples Mayor Gaetano Manfredi, Sports Councilor Emanuela Ferrante, Napoli Calcio President Aurelio De Laurentiis, and former president Corrado Ferlaino.
 Diego Armando Maradona's jerseys will also be on display, thanks to the collaboration of the Cammarota Antonio Museum.

-An occasion to remember a great champion and a special man
+An opportunity to remember a great champion and a special man.

 "D10S in the street" is an opportunity to remember Diego Armando Maradona, one of the greatest footballers of all time, but also a special man who left an indelible mark on the city of Naples.

-The event is also a way to promote the values of sport, inclusion and solidarity, values that Maradona has always supported.
+The event is also a way to promote the values of sport, inclusion, and solidarity, values that Maradona always championed.

 The event is free and open to all.